 Personalize User Experiences

-A membership portal allows users to store and access secure data related to their involvement in the organization in a centralized and secure location.
+A customer portal allows users to store and access secure data related to their involvement in the organization in a centralized and secure location.
 If there are required monthly dues, payments can often be made through a secure portal, and set up to occur automatically for an added convenience.

-Key Features of a Member Portal
+Key Features of a Customer Portal

 - Access to interactive forums, discussion boards and news feeds.